Arnold's Wrecking Co.

-Arnold's Wrecking Company is the first film written and directed by Steven E. de Souza, released in 1973.
+Arnold's Wrecking Company is a 1973 American stoner film.
+It was the first film written and directed by Steven E. de Souza, released in 1973.
 It was filmed on Library Place, Princeton, New Jersey, with residents of the home of Ellwood and Shirley Kauffman receiving credits for their work.
 Business-manager-to be Scott Kauffman made a cameo appearance as the younger version of de Souza's character, Kenny.

 Synopsis

 From the film's promotional materials:

 Arnold Berman is a klutz.
 Just ask his cousin Kenny, who has to put up with him over summer vacation from college.
 Arnold has to be seen to be believed: an uptight, unreal, super-straight Business major who's a whiz at accounting and a failure at everything else.
 Kenny and his pal Rollo turn Arnold on to a little grass to loosen him up, but they don't realize the demons they've set free: for the now-swinging Arnold becomes a pothead Horatio Alger and soon has them all in the midst of a multi-million-dollar grass-dealing firm complete with snazzy executive offices, a fleet of delivery trucks, group insurance, and a little league team.
 All of this does not escape the attention of either the local police or the local "organization," and the result is a free-enterprise free-for-all in which the customers are as high as the company stock.